FurkannOzyurt/FurkannOzyurt/README.md

 - **SQL:** Utilizing SQL to assist in data science projects, ensuring effective data manipulation and analysis.

-- **TensorFlow:** Proficientin using TensorFlow to create neural network models, particularly in the context of computer vision projects.
+- **TensorFlow:** Proficient in using TensorFlow to create neural network models, particularly in the context of computer vision projects.

 - **MATLAB:** Skilled in using MATLAB for computer vision tasks, including image processing, feature